 3. Absence Makes The Heart Grow Fonder

-Missing your partner, from time to time, is definitely a good thing.
-It’s reminds you of how much you love them and you appreciate them.
+Missing your partner from time to time is definitely a good thing.
+It reminds you of how much you love and appreciate them.
 But, as anyone who’s been in a long term relationship can tell you, absence doesn’t always makes the heart go fonder.
-Absence can make you question everything, can make you feel emotionally distant, and, ultimately, can drive you a part.
+Absence can make you question everything, can make you feel emotionally distant, and, ultimately, can drive you apart.
 If you’re struggling or find you have a wandering eye during a long distance relationship, you are not alone.